-Two have been added to those offered by the School for 2016-17.
-The new residencies are Ocular Disease and Glaucoma, and Sports Vision and Vision Therapy, which are added to the offering of Cornea and Contact Lens, Pediatrics and Vision Therapy, and Low Vision Rehabilitation, bringing the total residencies offered to five.
+The School of Optometry & Vision Science has added two new residencies in 2016-17: Ocular Disease and Glaucoma, and Sports Vision and Vision Therapy.
+These two are added to the offering of Cornea and Contact Lens, Pediatrics and Vision Therapy, and Low Vision Rehabilitation, bringing the total residencies offered to five.
 The inclusion of an Ocular Disease residency is an important step, due to the increased scope and responsibility of Optometry in this respect.
 The Sports Vision and Vision therapy is a new venture, as it takes place at an affiliated site in Calgary.
 This is the first residency that is based totally at an affiliated site, although close contact with the School is maintained.
 With the other residents, the Sports Vision and VT resident takes part in a course on Evidence Based Medicine and Clinical Statistics via Skype, has regular phone meetings with supervisors at the School and there are assessment visits to the site.
 The resident will also visit Waterloo to take part in seminar presentations towards the end of the residency.
 This residency opens up the possibility of a far greater number of residency offerings than can be offered within the School itself.

 During the last four years, the School has sought to offer residencies more consistently and to actively increase its number of residencies.
 Up to and including 2012-13 there was at most one residency offered per year.
 In 2013-14 and 2014-15, this increased to two and in 2015-16 to four.